Wayfarer's Chapel, Palos Verdes

 Print Leave a comment

 Frank Lloyd Wright's son designed this chapel, which is one of the nicest you will ever see.
 It is magical!
 Made entirely of glass and wood, it feels so blissful with the greens of the pines and the sunny California light peering through the glass.
-You can sit on the pews and meditate on how lucky you are.
+Sit on the pews and meditate on how lucky you are.
 Quiet music plays, soothing your nerves after a long day of traveling.
 Outside, lush gardens with tropical flowers and sloping lawns overlook Abalone Cove, a deep brown cliff-face.
-Notice how everything in the chapel and on the walkways is in geometric shapes of triangles- even the trashcans!
+Notice how everything in the chapel and on the walkways is in triangles- even the trashcans!

-It's easy to take kids here, as the church is right by the parking lot and the grounds are small and peaceful.
-Our son was having a tantrum, but once we brought him here, he calmed down!
+It's easy to bring kids along, as it's a short walk from the parking lot and the grounds are small and peaceful.
+Our son was having a tantrum, but once we arrived at the church, he calmed down!

-The nice thing about this chapel is that it is for all people, not a certain religion or denomination.
+The nice thing about this chapel is that it is for all peopleof all beliefs and denominations.

 While in the area, take a walk along Pasel Del Mar Clifftop Walk, and then enjoy a deli sandwich or a fresh-baked pizza at historic Malaga Cove Plaza.